Siphon880gh/davinci-resolve-scripter/README.md

 9. If a fusion motion effect fails to apply (The console outputted `Difficult applying motion effect because this clip has no Fusion comp?
 Skipping this clip...`), you can drag and drop from fusion_drops/ directly into the Fusion screen, then manually make sure the MediaIn and MediaOut nodes are connected to it.

+10. That's it.
+You can now render your video.

+- I recommend templatizing what you have: Bear in mind the named files.
+Your next project you can have the same filenames.
+If in the next project you delete the media pool files then upload your new media with the same filenames, you can conform the timeline clips to relink to the current assets!
+You'd have to right click the timeline clips -> Untick "Conform Lock Enabled".
+Then you can right click the current timeline asset in the media pool -> Timelines -> Reconform From Bins.
+You could simplify things even further by using this same project but having different bins, which are just folders you create under "Master" to the left of the media pool.
+This works very well if you have the same types of videos you make (eg. shorts video with 5 second images that zoom/pan as you speak on top of it).

 ## Hint Mode

 Running `make hint` will rename folders and files by prefixing a number which hints to you the sequence you should run the scripts in order to create a video in DaVinci.